ur-whitelab/hoomd-tf/README.md

 ### Using Positions

 Hoomd re-orders positions to improve performance.
-We hope to implement a use of the reverse-tags to make positions going into the TF graph be ordered correctly.
-In the meantime, you must manually turn-off this homod feature:
+If you are using CG mappings that rely on ordering of positions, be sure to disable this:

 ```python
 c = hoomd.context.initialize()
 c.sorter.disable()
 ```

-This is only necessary if your graph needs to have positions passed in a particular order.
-A common use-case is doing CG mappings.

 ### Exploding Gradients